dask/dask-blog/_posts/2020-10-23-deconvolution.md

 - Load the data from S3 onto the GPU (CuPy)
 - Compute the deconvolution
 - Move back to the host (NumPy)
-- Download the data from EC2 to the local Jupyter instance and the visualize with Napari
+- Download the data from EC2 to the local Jupyter instance and then visualize it with Napari

 This has about 1 second latency which is great for a naive implementation!
 We can improve this by adding compression, caching, and other optimizations within Napari.